synxty/idea/world.md

 **Characters** are the driving force of **Univium**, propelling its narrative forward and encapsulating the very essence of the world.
 Each character is a distinct entity, molded by their **Origin**—the region from which they hail, by their **Type**—from the elemental crystal they draw their power, and by their **Soul**—their inner nature.
 These characters are more than mere participants in the unfolding story of **Univium**; they are its heartbeat, its voice, and its soul, each one contributing to the rich and diverse tapestry that makes up this extraordinary world.

-### Classes

-In **Univium**, **Characters** fall into distinct **Classes**, each playing a crucial role in the world and the **Synxty League**.
-These classes reflect their development, responsibilities, and place within the broader narrative.
-Whether they are elite competitors, promising talents, wise mentors, or independent wanderers, each **Class** contributes uniquely to the rich tapestry of **Univium**’s story.

-#### Legends

-**Legends** are characters who have achieved an elite level of development and have been drafted by a **Franchise** to compete in the **Synxty League**.
-Renowned for their exceptional skills, and strategic prowess, they are the pride of their regions, carrying the hopes and ambitions of their homeland as they strive for the title of **Champion** and the chance to be eternally remembered in the history of **Synxty**.
-With diverse backgrounds, appearances, and fighting styles, **Legends** are powerful forces on the battlefield, contributing to their team’s strategy with remarkable expertise.
-They captivate audiences, inspire future generations, and serve as enduring symbols of excellence and resilience across **Univium**.

-#### Novices

-**Novices** are newly spawned characters just beginning their journey in **Univium**.
-At this stage, they are full of untapped potential and natural talent but lack the training and refinement that comes with experience. **Novices** roam their home regions freely, learning about their innate attributes, and discovering their **Role** affinity.
-Closely observed by **Masters**, they strive to prove themselves worthy of being selected for a **House of Mastery** and advancing to become **Prospects**.

-#### Prospects

-**Prospects** are characters who have been selected to train in the specialized **Houses of Mastery**, recognized for their exceptional potential and innate talents.
-Under the guidance of experienced **Masters**, they undergo rigorous development to refine their attributes, learn new abilities, and fully embrace their destined **Role**.
-During this critical phase, **Prospects** face numerous challenges, from mastering the fundamentals of combat to developing advanced strategies and teamwork skills, all while honing the unique qualities that will define them as future **Legends**.
-Every step they take brings them closer to the ultimate goal of being drafted into a **Franchise** and competing in the **Synxty League**, where they can prove their worth and strive to become a **Champion**.

-#### Rogues

-**Rogues** can be found across their home **Region**, training, seeking new challenges, or simply enjoying their freedom after failing to reach the status of **Legend** or **Master**.
-Whether they were never selected to enroll in a **House of Mastery** or were dropped during their time as **Prospects**, many remain determined, continuing to develop their attributes in hopes of joining the **League** directly through a draft, securing a first or new opportunity in a **House of Mastery**, or becoming a **Master**.

-#### Masters

-**Masters** have achieved the highest level of wisdom and expertise and have chosen to dedicate themselves to shaping the future of **Univium**.
-They are responsible for training **Prospects** in the **Houses of Mastery**, scouting **Novices** throughout the regions, and consulting for **Franchises** on strategy, team composition, and talent development.
-Beyond mentorship, **Masters** conduct research to discover and develop new abilities, drawing from their vast knowledge and experience.
-They can be former **Legends**, **Prospects** who never became **Legends**, or even **Rogues** whose wisdom and passion have led them to this path.

-#### Wanderers

-**Wanderers** are former **Legends** or **Masters** who have retired and are now exploring the world.
-Distinguished by their past accomplishments and experience, **Wanderers** carry a reputation that grants them a certain level of respect and freedom, allowing them to move more easily across **Regions**.
-They are often on personal quests, adventures, or in search of new challenges, driven by motivations such as seeking knowledge, mentoring younger **Prospects**, or finding peace after a demanding career.
-Their journeys and choices continue to inspire others, and they occasionally play key roles in events that shape the future of **Univium**.

 ### Origins

 A **Character**’s **Origin** in **Univium** is defined by their homeland, influencing both their appearance and essence.
 Whether from the vibrant wilds of **Bionyx**, the celestial expanses of **Cosmyn**, the mysterious enchantment of **Mysteon**, or the futuristic landscapes of **Techyon**, each region leaves a unique mark on the characters who emerge from it.